 |1240||Scammon Boogie (Dean) [UVG voc]||States 120|

 |1241||How Can I Let You Go (Dean) [PWJ, UVG voc] -1||States 120|

 |1242||I Lost My Man [JB voc?]||unissued|

 Until recently, the only information on this sesson was what could be gleaned from Bob Koester's 1977 discography.
 States 120 was a 78 and 45-rpm single probably released in 1953.
-It is apparently fairly rare; a copy finally turned up in 2008.
-"How Can I Let You Go" was remade on Dean's first session for Vee-Jay (see the session of December 20, 1954), suggesting that neither the leader nor his record company were too worried that the record-buying public would be sated with the song.
+It's fairly rare; we finally got our hands on a copy in 2008.
+"How Can I Let You Go" was remade on Dean's first session for Vee-Jay (see the session of December 20, 1954), suggesting that neither the leader nor his record company were worried that the record-buying public would be sated with the song.